Punktum-dk/epp-service-specification/README.md

 <a id="dkhmdomain_confirmed"></a>
 ### `dkhm:domain_confirmed`

-Domain names registered with DK Hostmaster, has to be confirmed by the registrant, this is can either be done using pre-activation, see the `orderconfirmationToken` above or other systems with DK Hostmaster, the domain confirmation state is available via the create domain command using this extension.
+Domain names registered with DK Hostmaster, has to be confirmed by the registrant, this is can either be done using pre-application agreement to terms, see the `orderconfirmationToken` above or other systems with DK Hostmaster, the domain confirmation state is available via the create domain command using this extension.

 See also `orderconfirmationToken`.